Pereira, Colombia: Megacable

-Megabus
+Megabús

 Megabús is the mass transport system, which was founded in 2006.
 It comprises 3 trunk routes that link Dosquebradas and Cuba, and feeder routes which connect the rest of the metropolitan area including La Virginia, Puerto Caldas, Cerritos, Morelia, and many other neighbourhoods, which connect with the trunk routes at Interchanger stations.
 Since 2016, Megabus has embarked on the task of connecting the entire city, with new routes to important areas of the city that previously lacked a Megabus route.
 One of these new routes is to the UTP University, via The Américas Avenue and the Transport Station.

 Cesar Gaviria Trujillo Viaduct

 Pilares del Viaducto César Gaviria Trujillo.

-The architectural award-winning César Gaviria Trujillo Viaduct, a cable-stayed bridge, was opened on 15 November 1997.
+The architectural award-winning César Gaviria Trujillo Viaduct, a cable-stayed bridge, was opened on November 15, 1997.
 It is named after César Gaviria, the 40th president of Colombia, who was born in the city of Pereira.
 The viaduct links Pereira with Dosquebradas and the cities of Armenia and Manizales.
 The length of its centre span is 211 m, one of the longest in South America.